 Positive Alternatives Inc. manages five group homes: Positive Alternatives-Menomonie, Positive Alternatives-River Falls, Positive Alternatives-Wood County, Positive Alternatives-Amery, and Positive Alternatives – Marathon County.

 Positive Alternatives Group Home-Amery and River Falls are eight bed group foster homes for female youth only.
 All of the other homes are eight bed co-ed group foster homes.
 All are State Licensed by the Wisconsin Department of Children and Families.
 All houses are governed by Wisconsin Administrative Code DCF57.
 The homes provide structure, safety, and accountability to youth in need of alternate care.

-Positive Alternatives-Wood County and Positive Alternatives – Marathon County only accept youth from the county they are located in.
-The other three group homes accept residents from throughout the state.
+Positive Alternatives – Marathon County is only able to accept youth from Marathon County.
+The other group homes accept residents from throughout the state.
 All homes offer the same services including: Long term, short term, 72-hour holds, respite, and crisis placements.

 What we can offer you: